aimansae/reviewme/README.md

 ### Liked Page
 Logged in users can check their liked reviews, by clicking on liked page in the navbar.

-SLikeheart icon will be red if the post was liked and the cound increses by 1.
+Like heart icon will be red if the post was liked and the count increases by 1.
 This functionality allows users check out all the reviews they liked any time.

 Unlike functionality reverses the like color and count as expected.